 In 2014, a clean water diversion was built.
 The clean water diversion, as well as other mine development, has closed designated access trails to Cadomin Mountain and the Harris valley trails.

-In 2016, CRO will be developing the Upper Harris area.
+In 2018, CRO will continue to develop the Upper Harris area.
 To accommodate mine development, the Mineral Surface Lease area has changed.
 Please refer to the access maps for the change in the MSL.
 At this time, the MacKenzie Creek designated access trail is not impacted.
 However sections of the Mackenzie Creek designated access trail will periodically be in the mine blast radius.
 During a blast this section of trail will be temporarily closed.
 CRO will use its safety protocols and procedures to ensure the section of trail is clear during a blast.
 Temporary trail closure during blast events is not planned until late 2019 until early 2020.

 The historic Powerhouse Creek trail continues to provide access west into MacKenzie Creek designated access trail and valley.